-- [1] This determination follows a recommendation made in terms of section 27 (5) (c) of the Act on 27 July 2017.
-Section 27 (5) (c) empowers the Ombud to make a recommendation in order to resolve a complaint speedily by conciliation. - [2] The recommendation is attached hereto and is to be read together with this determination.
+This determination follows a recommendation made on 26 July 2017.
+Section 27 (5) (c) of the Act empowers the Ombud to make a recommendation to the parties for the purposes of achieving an expeditious resolution.
+The recommendation was sent to both the complainants and respondents and is attached hereto for ease of reference.
+To avoid prolixity, the recommendation must be read as part of this determination.

-[&]quot;The Ombud must in any case where a matter has not been settled or a recommendation referred to in section 27(5)(c) has not been accepted by all parties concerned, make a final determination, which may include (a) the dismissal of the complaint; or
+&lt;sup>1 "The Ombud must in any case where a matter has not been settled or a recommendation referred to in section 27(5)(c) has not been accepted by all parties concerned, make a final determination, which may include-

+(a) the dismissal of the complaint; or